 - Often there is a choice to “waive the right to view the recommendation.”
 Are you willing to waive your right so that I may be as candid as possible in my letter?
 If so, proceed to step 4.

-- Take note of my title/contact information when filling out online forms and proceed to step 5
+- Take note of my title/contact information when filling out online forms.
+You must fill out this information exactly in your online forms or I reserve the right to not complete your letter of recommendation.
+Proceed to step 5

 - If my only relationship with you is that I was your instructor in a large course such as CS 233, go to section “Coursework letters.”
 If we have a personal relationship outside a large course (e.g., you were on my course staff, completed an independent study with me, or conducted research with me), go to section “Full letters.”